-User-friendly, web-based analytical pipeline for comparative metagenomic studies.
+METAGENassist is a user-friendly, web-based analytical pipeline for comparative metagenomic studies.
 Input can be derived from either 16S rRNA data or NextGen shotgun sequencing.

 Proteus is a high-performing integrated web server and a stand-alone application three high-performing de novo structure prediction methods (PSIPRED, JNET and TRANSSEC [a locally developed predictor]), a jury-of-experts consensus tool and a robust PDB-based structure alignment process to generate all of its secondary structure predictions.
 For water-soluble protein Proteus is able to achieve a very high level of accuracy (Q3=88%, SOV=90%).
 In the rare situation (20-30%) where a query protein shows no similarity whatsoever to any known structure, PROTEUS is still able to achieve a Q3 score of 79%.
 Proteus is not restricted to generating accurate secondary structures for water-soluble proteins, as it appears to perform well for integral membrane proteins (both helix-containing proteins and beta-sheet containing porins) that have remote homologues or a portion of a homologue in the PDB.